 Quinn is such a stubborn main character.
 She holds a grudge against Wesley for all those years, even though I feel like she could have given him more of a chance.
 However, she makes up for it with her generosity.
 Quinn has always dreamed of going to London, and has been saving up to go there on a trip with the school band.
 She is so determined to make her dream a reality, but is willing to put it on hold in an instant to help her dad out.
 I loved the way she prioritizes others’ needs before her own… Except for Wesley’s.

-INTERVIEW: Jennifer Honeybourne, Author of Wesley James Ruined My Life
+Q&A: Jennifer Honeybourn, Wesley James Ruined My Life

 (CC): Your Goodreads profile states that you are a fan of “epic, happily-ever-after love stories.”
 Is there one in particular that inspired Wesley James Ruined My Life?
 What are some of your favourite love stories?